 a.
 Worker anonymously submits reports, questions, or suggestions via WOVO,

 b.
 Supplier management gets messages on their WOVO dashboard’s case

 c.
-Worker and management have ongoing confidential dialogue on WOVO
+Worker and management have an ongoing confidential dialogue on WOVO

 connect to understand the key issue and follow up

 Management gets a WOVO dashboard grievance report to better understand issues.
-Brand can see live reports on their WOVO dashboard to better target audits/surveys/trainings for workers and managers.
+Brands can see live reports on their WOVO dashboard to better target audits/surveys/training for workers and managers.

 Few tangible outcomes for workers go beyond a “tick box” compliance approach – Labor Solutions has the case studies + research to get more companies up to adidas’ level and prove their success.
-To find out more about these and our other approaches, get in touch at email@example.com.
+Our HRDD Starter Kit can help companies to educate + implement grievance mechanisms within their value chain.